RolfOe/project-assignment-B/ABOUT.md

+--
+ABOUT
+--
-this site will be contatining links to the other pages
+this site containing links to the other pages of my project

 **this site gives a short introduction but mainly serves as a techinal overvier on how the material here was produced**
 * [explainer notebook](https://rolfoe.github.io/project-assignment-B/Explainer_notebook.md)